Charles Rennie Mackintosh

 Mackintosh Queen's Cross

-The only church designed by Mackintosh, this stunning venue will be showing an exhibition of Mackintosh’s drawings from his travels in Italy and other activity including dance, music and art events; workshops, walks and talks.
+The only church designed by Mackintosh, this stunning venue showed an exhibition of Mackintosh’s drawings from his travels in Italy and other activity including dance, music and art events; workshops, walks and talks.

 Glasgow Art Club